China's coronavirus campaign offers glimpse into surveillance system

 Details shared by residents and officials suggest machine learning and facial recognition also played a role in big cities.

-In Tianjin, 100 km (62 miles) from Beijing, officials went door-to-door tracing people linked to the department store outbreak in late February, using data from surveillance footage, officials and residents told Reuters.
+In Tianjin, 100km from Beijing, officials went door-to-door tracing people linked to the department store outbreak in late February, using data from surveillance footage, officials and residents told Reuters.

 Officials determined the exact time that infected shop workers were exposed to customers and then traced people captured in footage around the store at the time.